Heroin is a fiercely addictive semi-synthetic opioid that creates problems rippling out beyond the user.

 There are also FDA-approved medications to help you more comfortably navigate detox.
 These medications act on the same opioid receptors to which heroin attaches, but without delivering the euphoric high.

-These medications fall into one of three categories:
+These medications fall in one of three categories:

 - Opioid agonists: These medications fully activate your opioid receptors